Former Chicago Bulls guard and broadcaster Norm Van Lier was found dead Thursday afternoon in his home, authorities said.

 "Stormin' Norman" appeared in three All-Star games during his career with the Bulls in the 1970s.
 He stayed close to the team after his retirement, and was a popular sports broadcaster as well.

+Check out these images of Stormin' Norman through the years.
 You can read about Van Lier's "most memoraBull" game on the Bulls' Web site.

 Firefighters responding to a request for a well-being check found Van Lier unresponsive shortly before 1 p.m.
 He was pronounced dead at the scene, a Fire Department spokesman said.